Trip Overview

 Soaking It In

-After breakfast at the hotel, we board an early train to Kii-Tanabe, where we will also enjoy a lunch near by, and then take a bus to the Takijiri-oji bus stop.
+After breakfast at the hotel, we board an early train to Kii-Tanabe, where we will also enjoy lunch nearby.
+We then take a bus to the Takijiri-oji bus stop.

 We visit the Kumano Kodo Kan Pilgrimage Center to learn more about the UNESCO World Heritage site and sacred pilgrimage route.